micmejia/bible-dump/AMPC/Daniel/Dan 10.md

 But I will tell you what is inscribed in the writing of truth _or_ the Book of Truth.
-There is no one who holds with me _and_ strengthens himself against these [hostile spirit forces] except Michael, your prince [national guardian angel]. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+There is no one who holds with me _and_ strengthens himself against these [hostile spirit forces] except Michael, your prince [national guardian angel].